ibm-cloud-docs/monitoring/platform/cloud_services_locations.md

 {{site.data.keyword.attribute-definition-list}}

-# Cloud services by location
+# Services generating metrics by location
 {: #cloud_services_locations}

 List of locations where {{site.data.keyword.cloud_notm}} services are enabled to send metrics to {{site.data.keyword.mon_full_notm}}.
 You monitor these metrics through the monitoring instance that is configured to receive platform metrics.
 [Learn more about enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).